1000 E. University Ave.

 1986-present Lectures and discussion groups sponsored across the state

-March 2015 Representative, UW Delegation to Pforzheim Technical University, Germany
+2015 Representative, University of Wyoming Delegation to Pforzheim Technical University, Germany

 Pens and Needles: Women's Textualities in Early Modern England.
 Philadelphia: University of Pennsylvania Press, July 2010.
 Ebook edition 2011, Paperback edition, 2013.
 302 pages.

 Co-editor with Karen Robertson.
 Maids and Mistresses, Cousins and Queens: Women's Alliances in Early Modern England.
-New York: Oxford University Press, 1999, Kindle edition, 2013.
+New York: Oxford University Press, Hardback and paperback 1999, Kindle edition, 2013.
 350 pages.

 Elizabeth I: The Competition for Representation.
 New York: Oxford University Press, 1993; second edition (paperback) 1997, Kindle edition 2013.
 228 pages